 And remember, communication doesn't always have to be through one person i.e. your coordinator.
 Planning in regular opportunities for discussion between teachers and/or pupils is another way of keeping momentum.
 This also facilitates a more sustainable and fruitful school partnership overall.

-Wondering what happens during a visit?
-Watch our video to hear two UK based teachers share highlights of their visit to a partner school in Sierra Leone:
+Watch our video to hear two UK based teachers share highlights of their communication with a partner school in Sierra Leone: